Offset mortgages explained

 - Complicated to compare the performance against savings rates

-- Relatively limited number of products at present
+- The number of products available at present is limited